SnurfTech/apt-for-gentoo/README.md

 (optional) Uninstall dependencies:

-> Assuming you don't have curl uninstalled (If you do, then just remove the phrase "curl" from the command below)
+> Assuming you didn't uninstall cURL after you finished installing APT.
+(If you did, then just remove the phrase "net-misc/curl" from the command below.)

 ```
 emerge -Cv net-misc/curl app-editors/vim dev-python/colorama dev-lang/python